gitedmond/nyt-spelling-bee-solver/README.md

 # NYT Spelling Bee Solver

 ## Description
-This Python project automates the process of extracting letters from the **NYT Spelling Bee** game and finds all valid words based on the rules of the game:
+This Python project automates the process of extracting letters from the **NYT Spelling Bee** game by web scraping and finds all valid words based on the rules of the game:
-1. Words must include the "important letter" (the first letter in the list).
+1. Words must include the "important letter" (the first letter in the list(letters[0])).
 2. Words must be at least 4 letters long.
 3. Words can only use the given letters, and letters can repeat.